canorpay/CanorPay-php/README.md

-# ZenoPay Order Creation and Status Check Scripts
+#   CanorPay Order Creation and Status Check Scripts

-This repository contains PHP scripts to interact with the ZenoPay API for order creation and order status checking.
+This repository contains PHP scripts to interact with the CanorPay API for order creation and order status checking.
 It also includes a webhook handler for receiving payment notifications.

 ---